Non-linear extension of the dynamical linear response of spins; extended Heisenberg model: Extended Heisenberg model

-These knowledge of Fig.\ref{fig:FeLDA} indicates the advantages of the extended Heisenberg model.
-For $\bfq$ which is a little away from $\Gamma$, we have damping responses, which can be well-described by a simple equation of motion of spins such as the Landau-Lifshiz-Gilbert equation.
-At larger $\bfq$ (that is, at small $\bfR-\bfR'$), we may need a little complicated friction mechanism.
+By definition of the extended Heisenberg model, we can reproduce Fig.\ref{fig:FeLDA} by the linearization of the extended Heisenberg model.
+For $\bfq$ which is a little away from $\Gamma$, we have damping responses that can be well described by a simple equation of motion of spins such as the Landau-Lifshiz-Gilbert equation.
+At larger $\bfq$ (that is, at small $\bfR-\bfR'$), we may need complicated friction mechanism.
 We see some resonances related to the hybridization of the Stone-excitation with SWs.
-The low energy excitations around the starting point of the Stoner-excitation boundaries at $\omega=0$ may have chances to generate some commensurate non-linear motions of spins.
-In the case of Co and so on with two or more atoms in the cell, the optical branches of SWs do not necessarily exists because of the damping as was shown in Fig.7 in Ref.\onlinecite{okumura_spin-wave_2019}.
-The degree of freedom of orbital-dependent spins may be important for causing frictions if the motions of spin magnetic moments are not described well by rigid spin rotations.
+The low energy excitations around the starting point of the Stoner-excitation boundaries at $\omega=0$ may have chances to generate some commensurate nonlinear motions of spins.
+In the case of Co and so on with two or more atoms in the cell, the optical branches of SWs do not necessarily exist because of the damping responses as shown in Fig.7 in Ref.\onlinecite{okumura_spin-wave_2019}.
+The degree of freedom of orbital-dependent spins may be important for generating frictions if the motions of spin magnetic moments are not described well by rigid spin rotations.
 The orbital-dependent Heisenberg parameter was analyzed in Ref.\onlinecite{kvashnin_microscopic_2016}.
-We expect that non-linear motion of spins by the extended Heisenberg model is quite fruitful in comparison with the usual Heisenberg model.
+We expect that the nonlinear motion of spins given by the extended Heisenberg model is quite useful in comparison with the conventional Heisenberg model.

-To analyze all such non-linear effects, we may perform semi-quantum dynamics as was performed in Refs. \onlinecite{barker_semiquantum_2019,Barker_2020}. based on \req{eq:exhei}.
+To analyze all such nonlinear effects, we may perform semiquantum dynamics as was performed in Refs. \onlinecite{barker_semiquantum_2019,Barker_2020} based on \req{eq:exhei}.
 We can determine even $T_{\rm c}$ by such a dynamics.
-Generally speaking, we can obtain the extended Heisenberg model just from any dynamical linear response functions.
+Generally speaking, we can obtain the extended Heisenberg model just from any dynamical linear response function.
 It is possible to include spin-orbit coupling in the response $R^{+-}$.
-Furthermore, we can take into higher-level electronic correlation effects as well as the phonon effect in the evaluation of $R^{+-}$.
-Then we will make the extended Heisenberg model as the basis to perform realistic simulations.
-Not only the fluctuations of spin magnetic moments but also that of the orbital magnetic moments might be taken into account along the line of the extended Heisenberg model.
+Furthermore, we can take into account higher-level electronic correlation effects as well as the phonon effect in the evaluation of $R^{+-}$.
+Then we will use the extended Heisenberg model as the basis for performing realistic simulations.
+Not only the fluctuations of spin magnetic moments but also those of the orbital magnetic moments might be taken into account along the line of the extended Heisenberg model.